zhumaniyaz17/finalexam/general/question_g7bbV.md

-From the following which is not an RPM based OS.?
+From the following which is not an RPM based OS?

 * RedHat Linux
 * Centos